Beet Sugar –

 By contrast, undesirable bitter, acid, or salty taste is toned down by sugar.
 Therefore, it is often used as a masking agent in pharmaceutical products.
 In wholemeal, cocoa and coffee products or tomato and vinegar-based sauces, such as ketchup, sugar is used to balance the taste profile.

-However, sugar not only defines taste or sweetness.
+However, sugar does not only define taste or sweetness.
 It also promotes the development of certain desirable flavours:

 To enhance desserts, confectionery or pastries, caramelisation is used to create the typical caramel-like roasted aroma by heating dry sugar.

 Due to the Maillard reaction or caramelisation, sugar also affects the colouring of a food or drink.
 The reactions can create a golden-brown colour in products and thus enhance the desired appearance.
-Typical examples are roasting and frying meat or French fries as well as the crust colour of baked goods or heating desserts.
+Typical examples of this function of sugar are roasting and frying meat or French fries as well as the crust colour of baked goods (bread, brioche, pastries) or heating desserts, such as crème brûlée.

-Brown Sugar, Brown Candy Sugar, Brown Candy Powder or Candy Syrups are therefore also used for a wide range of applications at which the golden brownish colour is desired, including confectionery, biscuits, cakes, marinades, sauces, but also beverages such as beer.
+Brown Sugar, Brown Candy Sugar, Brown Candy Powder or Candy Syrups are sweetening solutions that are therefore also used for a wide range of applications at which the golden brownish colour is desired, including confectionery, biscuits, cakes, marinades, sauces, but also alcoholic beverages such as beer.

-That’s how a golden-brown colour can be achieved without adding colourants.
+Thanks to this unique property, using sugar is how a golden-brown colour can be achieved in foods and drinks without adding colourants.

-Thanks to our tailormade options, you can adjust the colour intensity according to your needs for specific products.
+Thanks to our tailormade options, you can adjust the colour intensity of specific products according to your needs, whether you are in the baking, confectionery, or beverage industry.

-Sugar is also important as a bulking agent, shapes the texture, structure and consistency of many foods, and is often the primary factor for producing the desired pleasant ”mouthfeel“ – for example in baked goods or chocolate.
+Sugar is also important as a bulking agent.
+It shapes the texture, structure, and consistency of many foods, and is often the primary factor for producing the desired pleasant ”mouthfeel“ – for example in baked goods or chocolate.

-Besides its ability to impart a sweet flavour to baked goods, sugar helps develop the desired volume and dough structure.
+Besides its ability to impart a sweet flavour to baked goods, an important function of sugar is to help develop the desired volume and dough structure – of bread and pastries for example.
 It produces a stable, flexible dough, a moist, fine pored crumb (the interior), and a crispy crust.
-Different effects are achieved by varying the sugar content or the kind of sugar used.
+Different effects are achieved by varying the sucrose content or the kind of sugar used.
 Including pearl sugar in the recipe, for example, gives the crumb a crispy bite.
 Sugar may also be needed to activate the yeast and make the dough rise.

-Many other prepared foods likewise owe their typical eating qualities to the sugar they contain; for example, sugar stabilises the stiffness imparted to foamed foods by proteins and enhances the setting of jams, jellies and fillings.
+Due to its special properties, sugar plays an important role in the physical appearance of products.
+Many other prepared foods likewise owe their typical eating qualities to the sugar they contain; for example, sugar stabilises the stiffness imparted to foamed foods by proteins and enhances the setting of jams, jellies, and fillings.

 In ice cream, sugar is vital for the texture, as its small sugar molecules depress the freezing point and prevent the formation of large ice crystals and a coarse or icy mouthfeel.
 That’s how ice cream retains its pleasant melting property even at low temperatures.

-Therefore, the general bulk or fullness that sugar adds to a food or drink must be taken into account when reducing sugar.
+Therefore, the general bulk or fullness that sugar adds to a food or drink must be taken into account when reducing sugar in the recipe.

 Sugar can also enhance the shelf life of food and functions as a natural preservative, e.g., for confectionery, jams, jellies, and marmalades.

-Sugar can bind water in food, which would otherwise be available for the growth of pathogenic or spoilage microorganisms such as bacteria, fungi or yeasts.
-In this way, their growth is inhibited.
-The so-called water activity is thus reduced, food safety is improved, and the best-before date can be extended.
+Sugar can bind water in food, which would otherwise be available for the growth of pathogenic or spoilage microorganisms such as bacteria, fungi, or yeasts.
+In this way, thanks to this essential function of sugar, their growth is inhibited.
+The so-called water activity is thus reduced, food safety is improved, and the best-before date of manufactured food products can be extended.

 Concentrated sugar solutions with a dry substance content of more than 67% prevent the growth of most microorganisms.
 This is crucial, for example, in the production of jams, sauces or pastries.